sp2802/rag-website-qa-bot-faiss/README.md

 ---

-## Demo Questions
+## Testing Questions

-Use these questions to demonstrate the system:
+I have used questions to test the system:

 - What is FastAPI?
 - What is FastAPI mainly used for?